-Aphids provide a model system for the study of the evolutionary biology and ecology of insect pests.
-These major pests infest a wide range of host species and can be major pests of many crop plants (Blackman & Eastop, 2000).
+Aphids are a good study system to investigate the evolutionary processes involved in range expansion and the colonization of new environments.
+Aphids infest a wide range of host species and can be major pests of many crop plants (Blackman & Eastop, 2000).
 Some aphid species have now become cosmopolitan following the dissemination of crops around the globe (Brady et al., 2014; Kirk, Dorn, & Mazzi, 2013; Zepeda‐Paulo et al., 2010; Zhang, Edwards, Kang, & Fuller, 2014).
-Aphids are therefore a good study system to investigate the evolutionary processes involved in range expansion and the colonization of new environments.
 The clonal reproduction of aphids during spring and summer is one of the reasons put forward to account for their remarkable success worldwide.
 Indeed, asexual reproduction allows for a rapid increase in population size after the colonization of a favorable new environment (Simon, Rispe, & Sunnucks, 2002; Simon, Stoeckel, & Tagu, 2010; Figueroa, Fuentes-Contreras, Molina-Montenegro, & Ramírez, 2018).
-(Fang, Chen, Jiang, Qu, & Qiao, 2018; Giordano et al., 2020; Kim, Hoelmer, & Lee, 2016; Leclair, Buchard, Mahéo, Simon, & Outreman, 2021; Morales‐Hojas, Sun, Iraizoz, Tan, & Chen, 2020; Peccoud et al., 2008; Piffaretti et al., 2013; Zepeda‐Paulo et al., 2010; Zhang et al., 2014, 2014; Zhou et al., 2015).
-These studies demonstrated that aphid species can spread very quickly across the world, probably via plants transported by humans and/or wind dispersal.
-Colonization was found to involve several populations with high genetic diversity, possibly with gene flow (Wang, Hereward, & Zhang, 2016; Wei, Zuorui, Zhihong, & Lingwang, 2005) and/or a few “super-clones”, i.e., predominant genotypes widespread in space and time (Vorburger, Lancaster, & Sunnucks, 2003)), which are highly differentiated from each other and have high dispersal capacities (Piffaretti et al., 2013).
-Assessing the genetic diversity, genetic structure and the extent of gene flow among populations in aphids are therefore central to determining the evolutionary processes that have taking place during aphid colonization.
+So far, only a handful of studies have reconstructed the colonization history of aphid crop pests by combining population genetics approaches using the information from SSR, sequence or single nucleotide polymorphism (SNP) markers (Fang, Chen, Jiang, Qu, & Qiao, 2018; Giordano et al., 2020; Kim, Hoelmer, & Lee, 2016; Leclair, Buchard, Mahéo, Simon, & Outreman, 2021; Morales‐Hojas, Sun, Iraizoz, Tan, & Chen, 2020; Peccoud et al., 2008; Piffaretti et al., 2013; Zepeda‐Paulo et al., 2010; Zhang et al., 2014, 2014; Zhou et al., 2015).
+These studies demonstrated that aphid species can spread very quickly across the world, probably via plants transported by humans and/or wind.
+Colonization was found to involve several populations with high genetic diversity, possibly with gene flow (Wang, Hereward, & Zhang, 2016; Wei, Zuorui, Zhihong, & Lingwang, 2005) and/or a few “super-clones”, i.e., predominant genotypes widespread in space and time (Vorburger, Lancaster, & Sunnucks, 2003), which are highly differentiated from each other and have high dispersal capacities (Piffaretti et al., 2013).
+Assessing the genetic diversity, genetic structure and the extent of gene flow among populations in aphids are therefore central to determining the evolutionary processes that have occurred during aphid colonization.